Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Another way to sail the Rivers of America is to climb aboard the Liberty Belle, the giant riverboat with a loading dock in the center of Liberty Square.

-The boat ride is slow moving, long and relaxing that takes you down the river to the back of Magic Kingdom.
-You’ll see things like Tom Sawyer’s Island and the backside of Big Thunder Mountain and the Haunted Mansion which aren’t visible to other guests inside the park.
+This is a slow moving, long and relaxing boat ride that takes you down the river to the back of Magic Kingdom.
+You’ll see things like Tom Sawyer’s Island and the backside of Big Thunder Mountain and the Haunted Mansion which aren’t visible from inside the park.

 The ride is narrated by Mark Twain who shares stories from his adventures along the Mississippi River.